avengers-p7/Avengers_P7_Documents/VCS/Design/CommmitHooks Understanding.md

 ***

-## Diagram
-***
-## Operations flow of hook
-***
 ## Conclusion

 Git Hooks are a powerful tool for automating tasks and enforcing policies in Git.
 By writing custom scripts that Git can execute at key points in the development process, developers can streamline their workflow and ensure code quality.
 With the tips and techniques outlined in this guide, you'll be able to use Git Hooks effectively in your own projects.

 ***